MooersLab/jupyterlabcctbxsnips/README.md

 ## Some simple examples

 The figures below demonstrate running PyMOL from inside a Jupyter notebook.
-The `cmd.do()` method is used to send PyMOL macro language commands to PyMOL.
+The `cmd.do()` method is used to send the PyMOL macro language (pml) commands to PyMOL.
-This method takes the commands as its argument.
+This method takes the pml commands as its argument.
 Several PyMOL macro language commands are concatenated together with semicolons to save space.
 The concatenated commands are enclosed in one set of quotes, single or double.

 The `cmd.png()` method is used to save a png file of an image of an RNA duplex.
 This method has its arguments passed to it in the style of a Python function.
-The Image class from IPython is used to load the png file and display it below cell [2].
+The Image class from IPython is used to load the png file and display it below Cell [2].

-The RNA duplex is displayed with the ambient occlusion effect.
+The RNA duplex is displayed with an approximation of the ambient occlusion effect.
-The ambient occlusion effect is not built into PyMOL.
+This effect is not available in PyMOL.
 It is rendered by running the `AOD` shortcut.
 This variant of the effect colors the carbon atoms black.
 The `AO` shortcut colors the carbons light grey.